IQTLabs/squiggle/docs/methods.rst

 ..
 Warning::

-   The x-coordinate in Yau's method is not equivalent to base position.
+   The :math:`x`-coordinate in Yau's method is not equivalent to base position.

 .. raw:: html
     :file: figures/yau_bases.html